Seek in the Dark: Reasoning via Test-Time Instance-Level Policy Gradient in Latent Space: Introduction

 Motivated by these observations, we present the first attempt to perform seeking in the latent space by introducing \textbf{\model}, a framework that significantly enhances instance-level reasoning at test time. \model introduces updated instance-specific latent representations that steer the pre-trained model's reasoning process without modifying its parameters.
 These latent representations act as a planning or control mechanism that guides the model toward better reasoning paths for each specific problem instance.
 We optimize latent representations at test time using the policy gradient method \cite{williams1992simple} to maximize reward ($\S$\ref{sec:algorithm}).
 Specifically, for each reasoning problem, we update the token-wise latent representations using guidance from the reward function, treating them as independent variables.
 In each iteration, the updated latent representations are decoded into tokens, which serve as inputs for computing the reward.
 Importantly, the reward function operates in a self-rewarding manner, relying solely on the model’s internal capabilities without incorporating any external information.
-The process continues until the reward exceeds a predefined threshold or the maximum number of iterations is reached. \looseness=-1
+The process continues until the reward exceeds a predefined threshold or the maximum number of iterations is reached. \looseness=-1 Our innovative latent space reasoning method is \textbf{simple yet effective}: Notably, \model yields average gains of 15.23 points over BoN on GSM8K, 4.72 points over Self-Reflection on MATH-500, and 6.67 points over \ac{cot} on AIME2024 (\Cref{tab: exp_main}).
+Furthermore, when using LLaMA3.1-8B-Instruct as the backbone, \model surpasses prior arts including SimpleRL-Zoo \citep{williams1992simple} (+18.1) and Genius \citep{xu2025geniusgeneralizablepurelyunsupervised} (+12.7), on the GSM8K and MATH-500 datasets (\Cref{tab: compared with more baseline}).
+Further experiments ( $\S$\ref{subsec: test time scaling}) show that test-time performance improves with the number of update iterations, suggesting a \textbf{complementary scaling axis: the number of optimization steps in latent space}.
+To better characterize the latent space, we conduct idealized experiments using a perfect, ground-truth verifier that issues sharp rewards.
+Across all evaluation settings, this yields an average gain of 19.12 points over \ac{cot} (\Cref{tab: exp_ideal}), \textbf{highlighting the benefits of pure exploration in the latent space}.
+Apart from the above, our case studies ($\S$\ref{subsec: qualitative analysis}) reveal that \model often attains the correct answer even when its intermediate reasoning is unintelligible to human readers.
+This divergence reveals that the optimal reasoning path for LLMs need not mirror human reasoning, and that \textbf{optimization in latent space may be a more native and effective paradigm}.